fg24davies/CV/README.md

 ### Empathizer
 I create a personalized approach to everyone and am able to see their differences and specialties.
 As a teaching assistant, it was my job to understand student’s particular struggles, responding with a kind and patient manner meant I could design a program of work for them to help them reach their full potential.

+- working in a team with people from different backgrounds and people's various motivations and levels of

 # Experience